 If you’re like the majority of other Forex traders, you might have focused to a large extent on technical analysis when making your trading decisions.
-However, to get the bigger picture of the market and to improve your trading performance, we can’t neglect the importance of fundamental analysis.
+However, to get the bigger picture of the market and to improve your trading performance, we can’t neglect the importance of fundamental analysis and Search Engine Optimization.
 Fundamentals initiate new trends and trend reversals, and professional traders use technical levels only to find the best entry and exit points.

 How to Analyze the Forex Market on a Micro-Fundamental Level